SurajBele/Assessment-Asian-Group-LLC/README.md

 ![Screenshot](server2_request.jpg)

 * Here is the complete nginx proxy and loadbalancing done.
-* If you see there servers getting down after the terminal exited, then to make it available for long time we have to
+* If you see there servers getting down after the terminal exited, then to make it available for long time we have to keep it active in background